open-source-tabletop/Survivors/survivors.md

 - If a zombie was activated but the model there is no model that caused the disturbance, either because the zombie was activated separately or the disturbing model has been killed then they can be moved freely.
 - If a zombie can attack a model it does so, if there are multiple valid targets the model that caused the disturbance takes priority, otherwise the controlling player can choose.

-When both players have finished activating all of their own models they then alternate selecting zombies to activate followin these rules.
+When both players have finished activating all of their own models they then alternate selecting zombies to activate following these rules.